216433 Milianleo: Orbit and classification

 On 25 December 2098, Milianleo is expected to pass 4,449,642 kilometers from the asteroid 704 Interamnia.
 It will pass it at a relative velocity of 7.12 kilometers per second.

 Physical characteristics

 Milianleo is likely an X-type asteroid, based on its membership to the Aeolia family.
-When using a generic magnitude-to-diameter conversion, this asteroid measures approximately 1.6 kilometers in diameter, for an absolute magnitude of 16.5, and an assumed visual geometric albedo of 0.17, taken from the Aeolia family's parent body.
+When using a generic magnitude-to-diameter conversion, it measures approximately 1.6 kilometers in diameter when using an absolute magnitude of 16.5 and an assumed visual geometric albedo of 0.17—these values are derived from the Aeolia family's parent body.
 As of 2018, no rotational lightcurve of Milianleo has been obtained from photometric observations.
 The body's rotation period, pole and shape remain unknown.

 Naming

 This minor planet was named after Milian Leo Schwab, the first-born son of German amateur astronomer and discoverer Erwin Schwab.
-The approved naming citation was published by the Minor Planet Center 4 October 2009 (M.P.C.
+The naming approval citation was published by the Minor Planet Center on 4 October 2009 (M.P.C.
 67220).